alvayonara/portfolio-service/README.md

 Check Swagger docs at: `http://localhost:8080/swagger-ui.html`

-## Main Features

-Separated into modules for easier maintenance, fast and non blocking.
-All S3 upload logic in one place.
-Admin pages need JWT login.
-Public pages have rate limiting.
-This project is ready to deploy on Cloud Run.

 ## What's Next?

-Planning to add more improvements:
+I am planning to add more improvements.

-- Unit tests for all services and controllers
+- Unit tests to all services and controllers
 - Run tests in GitHub Actions before deploying
 - SonarQube for code quality check
 - Integration tests for API endpoints